moussahassana/alx-airbnb-database/database-adv-script/README.md

 Contains examples of non-correlated and correlated subqueries:
     - Properties with average rating > 4.0
     - Users with more than 3 bookings

+### aggregations_and_window_functions.sql
+Includes queries to:
+    - Count total bookings per user
+    - Rank properties by number of bookings using window functions